 Fluids in the body such as semen, breast milk, and blood are the main transmitter for HIV virus.
 It will normally defeat your immune system and mess up with the white blood cells, which are the fighters for infection.
 The virus will enter these cells and when it multiplies, the cells will explode and makes viral cells that could go on and messing up more of the white blood cells while spreading and multiply fast, making the immune system unable to fight it back from the attack.

 HIV infection is positive when the virus is acquired through contact with infected body fluids, such as semen, blood, or even breast milk.
 HIV weakened the immune system and overtaking white blood cells called T-cells.
 These are cells that battled against infection.
-By penetrating the body’s cells, the virus conceal from the immune system.
+By penetrating the body’s cells, the virus conceals from the immune system.

 There is no cure found yet for HIV but there are medications that can assist people from suffering and living with HIV like a normal and healthy individual.
 These medications will stop and block the invaded white cells to multiply and they are proven and approved by FDA.
 Check them out below: